 - (1) flow volumes from contributing areas and bioretention cell sizing; (2) flow velocities and gradients within the cell; and (3) flow dissipation and erosion protection strategies in the pretreatment area and flow entrance.
 If sediment is deposited in the bioretention area, immediately determine the source within the contributing area, stabilize, and remove excess surface deposits. - Establish and follow a maintenance schedule for visual inspection and remove sediment if the volume of the ponding area has been compromised. - Corrective maintenance for excessive drawdown times may include clearing underdrain obstructions or tilling the bioretention soil media.
 Partial or complete replacement of bioretention soil media may be necessary. - Regular maintenance of vegetation includes weeding and pruning.
 Plants require irrigation during the first 2 to 3 years of establishment and during extended dry periods.
 Replace all dead plants and, if specific plants have a high mortality rate, assess the cause and replace with appropriate species. - The soil mix and plants are selected for optimum fertility, plant establishment, and growth.
 Nutrient and pesticide inputs should not be required and may degrade the pollutant processing capability of the bioretention area, as well as contribute pollutant loads to receiving waters.
 If in question, have soil analyzed for fertility. - Replace mulch annually in bioretention facilities where heavy metal deposition is high (e.g., contributing areas that include gas stations, ports and roads with high traffic loads).
-In residential settings or other areas where metals or other pollutant loads are not anticipated to be high, replace or add mulch as needed (likely 3 to 5 years) to maintain a 2 to 3 inch depth. - Soil mixes for bioretention facilities are designed to maintain long-term fertility and pollutant processing capability.
+In residential settings or other areas where metals or other pollutant loads are not anticipated to be high, replace or add mulch as needed (likely 3 to 5 years) to maintain a 2 to 3-inch depth. - Soil mixes for bioretention facilities are designed to maintain long-term fertility and pollutant processing capability.
 Estimates from metal attenuation research suggest that metal accumulation should not present an environmental concern for at least 20 years in bioretention systems, but this will vary according to pollutant load.
 Replacing mulch media in bioretention facilities where heavy metal deposition is likely provides an additional level of protection for prolonged performance.
-If in question, have soil analyzed for fertility and pollutant levels. - Presence of pests such as geese or rodents can generally be corrected by ensuring that drawdown time matches facility design function and plants are spaced at proper densities. - If an underdrain is present, remove trash, debris and sediment from the inlet orifice biannually. - Irrigate or hand-water vegetation as needed to help plants establish in the first few years after installation and as needed after plants are established.
-The following schedule is recommended: - Provide summer watering deeply, but infrequently, every one to two weeks during the first summer or as needed during prolonged dry periods. - Provide summer watering deeply, but infrequently, every two to four weeks during the second and third summers or as needed during prolonged dry periods. - o Provided summer watering as needed after plants are established.
+If in question, have soil analyzed for fertility and pollutant levels. - Presence of pests such as geese or rodents can generally be corrected by ensuring that drawdown time matches facility design function and plants are spaced at proper densities. - If an underdrain is present, remove trash, debris, and sediment from the inlet orifice biannually. - The plants listed in Table 7 are species adapted to seasonal inundation and drought.
+Light requirements are provided to assist with selecting plants suitable for the site conditions.
+At a minimum, the size of herbaceous, shrub, groundcover, and accent plants shall be 1-gallon container and tree sizes shall be 1-inch caliper, 5-foot height, 10-gallon container.
+Installing plants with larger root masses will provide the plants an advantage when establishing.

+- Irrigate or hand-water vegetation as needed to help plants establish in the first few years after installation and as needed after plants are established.
+The following schedule is recommended: - Provide watering weekly for two summers.
+On average, plants require 1-inch of water weekly to establish.
+Additional water may be necessary during excessive heat. - Provide summer watering every two to four weeks during the summer or as needed during prolonged dry periods. - o Provided summer watering as needed after plants are established.

-Table 7: Plant List for Bioretention System and Rain Garden
+Table 7: Plant List for Bioretention System